-In America the name Fumé blanc was thought up by Robert Mondavi who believed the name Sauvignon Blanc liked marketability.
+In America the name Fumé Blanc was thought up by Robert Mondavi who believed the name Sauvignon Blanc lacked marketability.
 By renaming it Fumé Blanc he thought it would closer associate the wine with the more glamorous imported Pouilly-Fumé of France.
 The idea stuck and has been a huge commercial success.

 During the final stages of winemaking, wine often goes through filtering and fining.
-What is the difference?
+So, what's the difference?

 Fining is the process used to alter certain properties of wine.
 Fining agents such as gelatin or egg whites are mixed into the wine and react with specific components that are to be removed by filtration.